Account Info

 Shorting during Earnings Season 📊

 @Wonder wondered about shorting during earnings season.
 Sarge prefers using options like long puts rather than outright shorting, especially with volatile names during earnings season.
 The main advantage of shorting stocks directly is the ability to trade after hours, unlike options which are limited to regular market hours.
-If you're willing to wait until the morning, options can serve as a less capital-intensive way to take a bullish or bearish position on earnings day.
+If you're willing to wait until the morning, options may serve as a less capital-intensive way to take a bullish or bearish position on earnings day.

 🌟 Mission accomplished, mooers!
 Remember, the market battlefield is unpredictable; Even the most seasoned traders can't win them all.
 But with Sarge's strategies in your arsenal, you might earn your stripes needed to keep up.